vuthanhtrung2010/spotify-status/README.md

    - `client_secret` you can get from: [Spotify Developer Dashboard](https://developer.spotify.com)
    - `client_id` you can get from: [Spotify Developer Dashboard](https://developer.spotify.com)
    - `redirect_uri` whatever you set for your domain/website, route `/callback`.
 Eg: `https://spotify.trunghsgs.edu.vn/callback`
    - `DATABASE_URL` get from your self hosted database.
-See full list of supported database by prisma ORM [here](https://www.prisma.io/docs/orm/reference/supported-databases).
+PostgreSQL.
+See the list of supported versions by Prisma [here](https://www.prisma.io/docs/orm/reference/supported-databases)
    - `email` is email that you use to register to Spotify platform.
    - `PORT` is your port number the website listening to.
 Default listening port will be 3000.
-   - `SENTRY_AUTH_TOKEN` (optional for who want to track errors/performance): Get it from [Sentry Dashboard](https://sentry.io/settings/auth-tokens/).
-   - `SENTRY_DSN_ADDRESS` (optional for who want to track errors/performance): Get it from your Sentry project.
    - `BASE_URL` your base URL.
 Eg: `https://spotify.trunghsgs.edu.vn`

 </details>